 The Leadership Development Program (LDP) for Supervisors began with a pilot program in fall 2013.
-Nominations for the fall 2016 sessions are closed.
+Nominations for the 2019 program are now being accepted.

 Participants are selected from among the direct reports that you and other supervisors nominate.
 You also may nominate yourself.
 New employees who will be supervisors will also be considered for the program.

 Three interrelated components are at the heart of the training program: interactive classroom sessions, online training modules and mentoring.